 The Company has been closely monitoring the COVID-19 pandemic.
 In April 2020, the Company experienced the largest impacts on its operations thus far stemming from the initial actions taken by governments and the private sector to limit the spread of COVID-19.
 The restrictions on economic activity were caused, in part, by business closures, limitations on the operations of business activity and significant prioritization of essential business functions.
-Starting in May 2020, we have seen subsequent increases in Gross Merchandise Volume (GMV) and revenues as businesses and governments re-opened from government ordered closures which, combined with cost control measures, generated positive net income for the third and fourth quarters of fiscal 2020, and continued into the first quarter of fiscal 2021.
+Starting in May 2020, we have seen subsequent increases in Gross Merchandise Volume (GMV) and revenues as businesses and governments re-opened from government ordered closures which, combined with cost control measures, generated positive net income for the third and fourth quarters of fiscal 2020, and continued into the first and second quarters of fiscal 2021.
 However, the likelihood, magnitude and timing of business developments across our segments are difficult to predict given the current economic uncertainty, unknown duration and overall impact of the global pandemic.
 As a result, prior trends in the Company's results of operations may not be applicable throughout the duration of the COVID-19 pandemic.

 Throughout the COVID-19 pandemic, the Company has actively monitored its liquidity position and working capital needs.
-In the first quarter of fiscal 2021, the Company determined that its liquidity position and working capital was more than sufficient to meet its projected needs and commenced share repurchases, acquiring 309,496 shares for \$4.1 million during the three months ended December 31, 2020.
+In the first and second quarters of fiscal 2021, the Company determined that its liquidity position and working capital was more than sufficient to meet its projected needs and commenced share repurchases, acquiring 647,583 shares for \$12.0 million and 957,079 shares for \$16.1 million during the three and six months ended March 31, 2021, respectively.